tillg/ghost.docker.compose/readme.md

 - [Securing Your Nginx Site With Let’s Encrypt & Acme.sh](https://www.snel.com/support/securing-your-nginx-site-with-lets-encrypt-acme-sh/)
 - [How to get HTTPS working on your local development environment in 5 minutes](https://medium.com/free-code-camp/how-to-get-https-working-on-your-local-development-environment-in-5-minutes-7af615770eec)
 - [Nginx and Let’s Encrypt with Docker in Less Than 5 Minutes](https://medium.com/@pentacent/nginx-and-lets-encrypt-with-docker-in-less-than-5-minutes-b4b8a60d3a71)

-### Why the URL is in the `.env` file?

-You might wonder why the URL of our blog is stored in the `.env` file, as this isn't really a secret... 😀

-The reason is a more comfortable way of working with different environments: As the `.env` file is local and specific to every environment, we can have a different URL in different environments.
-The typical setup would be to have the `SERVER_URL` set to the _real_ URL on the server and to `localhost` on your dev machine.
-So you can use the same configurations, except the URL...

 ### How does the HTTPS Certificate thingy work?